nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 });
 ```

 Our database needs to know about any new to-do items.
-When a user submits a to-do, instead of just appending it on the page, we will want to push it to Firebase.
+When a user submits a new to-do, instead of just appending it on the page, we will want to push it to Firebase.
+In addition to knowing the description of the to-do, we also need to keep track the completion status of each to-do.
+Let's organize the data for each to-dp in an object before pushing it to Firebase.

 ```js
 $('form').on('submit', function(e) {